matsl/flycheck-scala-sbt/README.md

   off)
 * Initiating flychecks in other buffers open on the same project (somewhat experimental; default off)
+* Creating a buffer containing all project errors that can be jumped to, like `flycheck-list-errors` but which can operate across files (default off)

 Mixed Java/Scala Projects
 -------------------------